flitbit/hooked/README.md

 _or should I say, yet another..._

 You may have landed here while looking for the widely used [`hooks` module](https://github.com/bnoguchi/hooks-js).
-This implementation is a [*clean-room*](http://www.epiclaw.net/blog/2008/10/23/clean-room-defeats-software-infringement-claim-us-federal-court) implementation, similar in scope, that I put together as a base class used across many of my other modules.
+This is a [*clean-room*](http://www.epiclaw.net/blog/2008/10/23/clean-room-defeats-software-infringement-claim-us-federal-court) implementation, similar in scope, that I put together as a base class used across many of my other modules.
 Of note are the options related to which methods are eligible for hooks.

 ##Features